gva33/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the interpretation of HTML by the website.
 2. What is an event?
+An event is an interaction with the user, such as clicking the mouse or hovering the mouse over a specific area.
 3. What is an event listener?
+An event listener looks for an event and then calls a callback function.
 4. Why would we convert a NodeList into an Array?
+Nodelists are array-like, they are not arrays.
+They are converted to arrays to allow the use of array methods.
 5. What is a component?
+Reusable pieces of code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account